Vanshikaatri/Vanshikaatri/README.md

 - 🧠 Things I learn while cleaning data, writing queries, and solving analytical puzzles
 - 🚀 Projects where I experiment with new tools and keep sharpening my data skills

-If you're curious about data, enjoy solving problems, or just want to see what I’ve been building — feel free to explore!

-**Let’s learn, build, and grow together — one dataset at a time 📈✨**

 Whether you're here to find useful code, get inspired, or just see how someone else is figuring it all out—you’re in the right place! 🫶

+**Let’s connect, learn, and grow together—one repo at a time.**
+You bring the curiosity, I’ll bring the datasets 📊💻